 On May 3, 2019, our stockholders approved the Tonix Pharmaceuticals Holdings Corp.
 2019 Employee Stock Purchase Plan (the "2019 ESPP").
-As a result of adoption of the 2020 ESPP, as defined below, by our stockholders, no further grants may be made under the 2019 ESPP Plan.
+As a result of adoption of the 2020 ESPP, as defined below, by the stockholders, no further grants may be made under the 2019 ESPP Plan.
 On May 1, 2020, our stockholders approved the Tonix Pharmaceuticals Holdings Corp.
 2020 Employee Stock Purchase Plan (the "2020 ESPP").
-As a result of the adoption of the 2022 ESPP, as defined below, by our stockholders, no further grants may be made under the 2020 ESPP Plan.
-On May 6, 2022, our stockholders approved the Tonix Pharmaceuticals Holdings Corp.
-2022 Employee Stock Purchase Plan (the "2020 ESPP").
-As a result of the adoption of the 2022 ESPP, as defined below, by our stockholders, no further grants may be made under the 2020 ESPP Plan.
+As a result of the adoption of the 2022 ESPP, as defined below, by the stockholders, no further grants may be made under the 2020 ESPP Plan.
 On May 6, 2022, our stockholders approved the Tonix Pharmaceuticals Holdings Corp.
 2022 Employee Stock Purchase Plan (the "2020 ESPP"), and together with the 2019 ESPP and the 2020 ESPP, the "ESPP Plans")).

 The 2022 ESPP allows eligible employees to purchase up to an aggregate of 93,750 shares of our common stock.
-Under the 2020 ESPP, on the first day of each offering period, each eligible employee for that offering period has the option to enroll for that offering period, which allows the eligible employees to purchase shares of our common stock at the end of the offering period.
-Each offering period under the 2020 ESPP is for six months, which can be modified from time-to-time.
+Under the 2022 ESPP, on the first day of each offering period, each eligible employee for that offering period has the option to enroll for that offering period, which allows the eligible employees to purchase shares of our common stock at the end of the offering period.
+Each offering period under the 2022 ESPP is for six months, which can be modified from time-to-time.
 Subject to limitations, each participant will be permitted to purchase a number of shares determined by dividing the employee's accumulated payroll deductions for the offering period by the applicable purchase price, which is equal to 85 percent of the fair market value of our common stock at the beginning or end of each offering period, whichever is less.
-A participant must designate in his or her enrollment package the percentage (if any) of compensation to be deducted during that offering period for the purchase of stock under the 2020 ESPP, subject to the statutory limit under the Code.
-As of June 30, 2022, 1 share was available for future sales under the 2020 ESPP and 93,750 shares were available for future sales under the 2022 ESPP.
+A participant must designate in his or her enrollment package the percentage (if any) of compensation to be deducted during that offering period for the purchase of stock under the 2022 ESPP, subject to the statutory limit under the Code.
+As of September 30, 2022, 1 share was available for future sales under the 2020 ESPP and 93,750 shares were available for future sales under the 2022 ESPP.

 The 2022 and 2020 ESPP are considered compensatory plans with the related compensation cost expensed over the six-month offering period.
-For the six months ended June 30, 2022 and 2021, \$0 and \$47,000, respectively were expensed.
+For the three months ended September 30, 2022 and 2021, \$46,000 and \$42,000, respectively, was expensed.
+For the nine months ended September 30, 2022 and 2021, \$46,000 and \$89,000, respectively were expensed.
 In January 2021, 1,703 shares that were purchased as of December 31, 2020, under the 2020 ESPP, were issued.
 Accordingly, during the first quarter of 2021, approximately \$28,000 of employee payroll deductions accumulated at December 31, 2020, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
 The remaining \$4,000 was returned to the employees.
 In January 2022, 4,033 shares that were purchased as of December 31, 2021, under the 2020 ESPP, were issued.
 Accordingly, during the first quarter of 2022, approximately \$40,000 of employee payroll deductions accumulated at December 31, 2021, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
-The remaining \$4,000 was returned to the employee payroll deductions accumulated at December 31, 2021, under the 2020 ESPP, were issued.
-Accordingly, during the first quarter of 2022, approximately \$40,000 of employee payroll deductions accumulated at December 31, 2021, related to acquiring such shares, was transferred from accrued expenses to additional paid in capital.
 The remaining \$30,000 was returned to the employees.
+As of September 30, 2022, approximately \$40,000 of employee payroll deductions have accumulated and have been recorded in accrued expenses.